 In addition to her work as a composer, Snider is a passionate advocate for new music in New York and beyond.
 From 2001 to 2007, she co-curated the Look & Listen Festival, a new music series set in modern art galleries.
-Since 2007 she has served as Co-Director, along with William Brittelle and Judd Greenstein, of New Amsterdam Records, a Brooklyn-based independent record label recently called "the focal point of the post-classical scene," (Time Out New York) and "emblematic of an emerging generation” (The New York Times), and praised for “releasing one quality disc after another” (Newsweek).
-In 2011, New Amsterdam created a separate, non-profit organization for its presenting work; in 2017, New Amsterdam revamped its model to function as an all-in-one non-profit record label, presenter, and artist service organization.
+Since 2007 she has served as Co-Director, along with William Brittelle and Judd Greenstein, of New Amsterdam Records, a Brooklyn-based non-profit record label recently called “emblematic of an emerging generation” (The New York Times) and praised for “releasing one quality disc after another” (Newsweek.)
+“Few organizations have done more to shape 21st-century music in New York City" (Time Out New York.)

 Born and raised in Princeton, New Jersey, Snider has an M.M. and Artist Diploma from the Yale School of Music and a B.A. from Wesleyan University.
 In 2006 she was a Schumann Fellow at the Aspen Music Festival.
 Her teachers included Martin Bresnick, Marc-Andre Dalbavie, Justin Dello Joio, Aaron Jay Kernis, Ezra Laderman, David Lang, and Christopher Rouse.
 She lives in Princeton with her husband, Steven; son, Jasper; and daughter, Dylan.